videolan/x265/doc/reST/cli.rst

 	15. 3:2
 	16. 2:1

-.. option:: --crop-rect <left,top,right,bottom>
+.. option:: --display-window <left,top,right,bottom>

-	Define the (overscan) region of the image that does not contain information because it was added to achieve certain resolution or aspect ratio.
+	Define the (overscan) region of the image that does not contain information because it was added to achieve certain resolution or aspect ratio (the areas are typically black bars).
 The decoder may be directed to crop away this region before displaying the images via the :option:`--overscan` option.
+Default undefined (not signaled).

-	Default undefined (not signaled)
+	Note that this has nothing to do with padding added internally by the encoder to ensure the pictures size is a multiple of the minimum coding unit (4x4).
+That padding is signaled in a separate "conformance window" and is not user-configurable.

 .. option:: --overscan <show|crop>